Pediatric Emergency Care Coordinator Resources

 What is a PECC, and how much time will it take?

-Be a PECC for one service, one emergency department--or several
+Be a PECC for one entity--or several

 Want to do more as a multi-service or hospital PECC?
 Consider inviting other services to trainings, designing multi-service skills or preparedness exercises, developing a purchasing co-op for equipment, sharing training equipment or videotaping training to share.
-ED and EMS staff can train together to maximize effectiveness and continuity of care.
+Emergency department and EMS staff can train together to maximize effectiveness and continuity of care.

 Note on resources and links